-Total consideration paid in the Griffin Transaction totaled approximately \$872.0 million and comprises \$740.3 million in cash (including \$33.6 million in escrow), the issuance of approximately 10.0 million shares of Darling common stock (valued at the fair market at the closing of \$13.06 or approximately \$130.6 million), a \$16.3 million escrow receivable for certain over funding of working capital, a \$13.6 million accrued expense for the Company's election to step up the tax basis of the assets acquired in the Griffin Transaction and a long-term liability of approximately \$3.8 million of contingent consideration for the true-up adjustment as further described below.
-The purchase price is subject to a potential working capital and other adjustments.
-The cash consideration was funded primarily through borrowings under the Company's credit agreement and the sale of senior notes as further discussed in Note 9.
-The shares issued under the Griffin Transaction were issued on terms set forth in the rollover agreement, dated as of November 9, 2010, by and among Darling, certain of Griffin's shareholders who qualify as "accredited investors" (the "Rollover Shareholders") pursuant to Rule 501(a) of Regulation D promulgated under the Securities Act, and Robert A. Griffin, as such shareholders' representative (the "Rollover Agreement"), to the Rollover Shareholders.
+Total consideration paid in the Griffin Transaction was approximately \$872.2 million, comprised of \$740.5 million in cash, the issuance of approximately 10.0 million shares of Darling common stock (valued at the fair market value at the closing of \$13.06 or approximately \$130.6 million), a \$16.3 million escrow receivable for certain over funding of working capital, a \$13.6 million accrued expense for the Company's election to step up the tax basis of the assets acquired in the Griffin Transaction and a long-term liability of approximately \$3.8 million of contingent consideration for the true-up adjustment as further described below.
+During fiscal 2011 working capital adjustments were made between bakery goodwill and accounts receivable of approximately \$1.7 million, between rendering goodwill and accrued expense of approximately \$2.0 million, between bakery and rendering goodwill and accounts payable of approximately \$0.3 million, and the Company received approximately \$16.4 million from escrow representing the \$16.3 million escrow receivable recorded for certain over funding of working capital and other immaterial amounts.
+Additionally, the Company paid approximately \$13.8 million for the Company's election under Section 338(h)(10) of the Internal Revenue Code, an increase of approximately \$0.2 million from the original \$13.6 million accrual.
+The tax benefit from the step up in the tax basis of the Griffin assets is expected to occur over a period of approximately 15 years.
+However, there can be no assurance that the Company will generate sufficient income to take advantage of these possible tax deductions.
+Further, there could be changes in the tax law that could erode the value of the increased tax basis of the Griffin assets.
+The tax benefits that may be received by the Company as a result of the Section 338 (h)(10) election will have no impact on the Company's earnings and will impact cash flows only to the extent that the Company has taxable income that is offset by depreciation and amortization deductions on the Griffin assets.
+The cash consideration in the Griffin Transaction was funded primarily through borrowings under the Company's credit agreement and the sale of senior notes as further discussed in Note 10.
+The shares issued in the Griffin Transaction were issued on terms set forth in the rollover agreement, dated as of November 9, 2010, by and among Darling, certain of Griffin's shareholders who qualify as "accredited investors" (the "Rollover Shareholders") pursuant to Rule 501 (a) of Regulation D promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and Robert A. Griffin, as such shareholders' representative (the "Rollover Agreement"), to the Rollover Shareholders.

-The Rollover Agreement provides for a true-up adjustment in which additional cash of up to \$15 million could be paid by Darling if on the True-Up Date (the last day of the 13th full consecutive month following the closing of the Merger), the True-up Market Price (as defined in the Rollover Agreement) is less than \$10.002.
+The Rollover Agreement provides for a true-up adjustment in which additional cash of up to \$15.0 million could be paid by Darling if on the True-Up Date (the last day of the 13th full consecutive month following the closing of the Merger), the True-up Market Price (as defined in the Rollover Agreement) is less than \$10.002.
 If the True-Up Market Price exceeds \$10.002, no additional consideration will be paid.
-The Company has initially valued this contingent consideration at fair value of approximately \$3.8 million based on the probability of the Company's stock will be less than the True-up Market Price as defined above.
-The Company is required to revalue the contingent consideration on a quarterly basis until the True-up Market Price is determined.
+The Company initially valued this contingent consideration at fair value of approximately \$3.8 million based on the probability of the Company's stock will be less than the True-up Market Price as defined above.
+At December 31, 2011, the contingent consideration was revalued to a value of zero as it was considered almost certain that the True-Up Market Price on January 31, 2012 would exceed \$10.002 as defined in the Rollover Agreement.